BUMP STOCKS ARE SO BACK

 What is the legal definition of a machine gun according to federal law?

 Under 26 U.S.C. § 5845(b), a machine gun is defined as a firearm that fires multiple rounds with a single function of the trigger.
-A bump stock, while enabling rapid firing, still requires an individual trigger pull for each shot fired.
+This definition is crucial in distinguishing accessories like bump stocks from actual machine guns.

-A Texas-based U.S. District Court recently vacated the ATF's final rule on pistol arm braces.
-The court found the administration's attempt to regulate and tax AR-15 style pistols unlawful and illegitimate, following significant non-compliance during the registration period.
+A Texas-based U.S. District Court recently vacated the ATF's final rule on pistol arm braces, ruling that the administration's effort to regulate and tax AR-15 style pistols was unlawful and illegitimate.

 Related News